Who Said That?

 Lesson Overview

 Has the cat got your tongue?
 In this lesson, students will discuss public speaking and the qualities that make someone a good speaker.
-This lesson features a video of a funny job interview with Donald Trump before he became president of the United States.
-Students will learn and practice "reported speech" and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+The lesson features a video of a humorous job interview with Donald Trump before he became president of the United States.
+Students will learn and practice reported speech along with related vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets specifically developed for both adult and teenage learners, ensuring an interactive and enjoyable learning experience.

 Lesson Objectives